SimoneCaldarella/Fine-T5uning/README.md

 Conversational Fine-Tuning of italian T5 model.

+Code and Dataset are under NDA.

-Check and download the description [here](https://github.com/SimoneCaldarella/Fine-T5uning/blob/main/Internship_Report.pdf).
+Check and download the description [here](./Internship_Report.pdf).